steveandroulakis/temporal-order-fulfill/README.md

 TEMPORAL_CLIENT_KEY_PATH
 ```

-On step 8, run `npm start` to start the Worker.
+Run `npm start` to start the Worker.
-On step 9, in another shell, enter `npm run workflow` to run the Workflow.
+Run `npm run workflow` to run the Workflow.

 ### Scenarios